Delirium is sudden severe confusion and rapid changes in brain function that occur with physical or mental illness.

 Treating medical and mental disorders often greatly improves mental function.

-Medications may be needed to control aggressive or agitated behaviors.
-These are usually started at very low doses and adjusted as needed.
+Medicines may be needed to control aggressive or agitated behaviors.
+These are usually started at very low dosages and adjusted as needed:

 Some people with delirium may benefit from hearing aids, glasses, or cataract surgery.